icazzaniga/MDIntrinsicDimension/README.md

 > - "Shell"
 > - "SphericalCoordinate".

+> **Warning:** <br> `section_id` and `secondary_structure_id` require respectively `window_size` and the secondary structure element to be longer than 1 residue to be able to compute projections and consequently ID.
+In case of secondary structures <= 1 ID is not computed but the structure is included in the DataFrames.

 > **Note on Dihedrals and Distances** <br> These two projections are not directly called from MoleculeKit; instead, this package uses custom functions that accept additional parameters for more flexible analysis.

 > **Note on ID estimators:** <br>While all the scikit-dimension available estimators can, in principle, be used in this package, the complexity associated to a MD simulation can lead some of the estimators to failure. <br> We set `TwoNN` estimator as default as it has proven to be one of the most robust.